grxver7/Big-Data-Exam/README.md

 ```

 ### # Create a docker network
-The docker network allows communication between the dockers.
-Create a custom network for the containers:
+To create a custom Docker network that enables communication between containers, use the following command:
 ```bash
 docker network create --driver bridge bigdatanet
 ```